catseye/Robin/README.markdown

 * Write a `set` module which exports functions which treat lists as sets, with each operation ensuring the set elements are unique in the list.

+* Add an `assert` module which exports both a general assertion, and various type assertions (`assert-boolean`, etc.,) which raise exceptions if the assertion is false.

 * A macro for asserting that the correct number of arguments have been given to a macro.
 (Right now the `small` macros don't complain if